Parking Lots

 Stretch

-- Where funding allows, parking lots should contain charging stations for electric vehicles, micro-mobility, and battery back-ups.
+- Where space allows, parking lots should designate charging stations for electric vehicles, micro-mobility, and battery back-ups.
 If solar charging stations are proposed, they should be in areas free of obstruction and trees that would shade panels.
+Any proposals to this effect must be coordinated with NYCHA.

 Strategies